-8.3.2 The position of the open cut installation is close to tree group T120 and makes an encroachment into the RPAs (refer to drawing TPP_WATERBEACH_9_2).
+8.3.2 The position of the open cut installation is close to tree group T120 and makes an encroachment into the RPAs (refer to drawing TPP\WATERBEACH\9\2).
 Whilst the encroachment appears minor, the position on the ground once works have commenced may bring the trench closer to the tree belt.
-It is recommended that a test trench is excavated by air spade along the line of the marked out pipe route and any roots found severed cleanly to prevent the excavator pulling roots out of the ground.
-The roots should be cut at least 200mm from the outer edge of the proposed trench.
+It is recommended that a test trench is excavated by air spade along the line of the marked-out pipe route and any roots found severed cleanly by an arboriculturist to prevent the excavator pulling roots out of the ground.
+The roots should be cut at least 200mm from the outer edge of the proposed trench and covered with damp hessian to prevent desiccation.